DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-06-13-census-sign-off.md

 The census sign off summary card includes:

 - provider name
-- UK Provider Reference Number (UKPRN)
+- UK provider reference number (UKPRN)
 - currently logged-in approver's name

 The checkbox must be checked in order to confirm that the trainee numbers are correct.